AveryCameronUofR/sphinx-doc-test/README.md

 # sphinx-doc-test
-Test repo to use sphinx to document python code and host documentation
+Test repo to use sphinx to document python code and host documentation on GitHub Pages